 \subsection{Experimental Setting}

 \paragraph{Datasets} We evaluate our method on multiple knowledge-intensive benchmarks, following the dataset setup of recent works \cite{wei2024instructrag}.
-Specifically, we evaluate on PopQA \cite{mallen2023not}, TriviaQA \cite{joshi2017triviaqa} , Natural Questions (NQ) \cite{kwiatkowski2019natural}, ASQA \cite{stelmakh2022asqa}.
+Specifically, we evaluate on PopQA \cite{mallen2023not}, TriviaQA \cite{joshi2017triviaqa}, Natural Questions (NQ) \cite{kwiatkowski2019natural}, ASQA \cite{stelmakh2022asqa}.
 Additionally, we include 2WikiMultiHopQA \cite{ho2020constructing}, a Wikipedia-based cross-document multi-hop QA dataset that requires models to reason across multiple documents to derive responses.

-\paragraph{Evaluation Metrics.} Following InstructRAG \cite{wei2024instructrag}, We report correctness, citation precision, and citation recall \cite{gao2023enabling} for ASQA.
-For the other datasets, we use accuracy measures whether the ground-truth responses are included in the generated outputs.
+\paragraph{Evaluation Metrics.} Following InstructRAG \cite{wei2024instructrag}, we report correctness, citation precision, and citation recall \cite{gao2023enabling} for ASQA.
+For the other datasets, we use accuracy to measure whether the ground-truth responses are included in the generated outputs.

-\paragraph{Baselines.} Following InstructRAG \cite{wei2024instructrag}, We compare our CoRAG with three groups of method: Baselines without Retrieval (relying solely on parametric knowledge, including ChatGPT, Llama-3-Instruct\(_{8\text{B}}\), and Llama-3-Instruct\(_{70\text{B}}\)), RAG without Training (leveraging retrieved documents via in-context learning or prompting, such as In-Context RALM \cite{ram2023context}, Few-shot Demonstration with Instruction, and InstructRAG-ICL \cite{wei2024instructrag}), and RAG with Training (involving explicit training in the retrieval-augmented framework, including Self-RAG \cite{asai2024self} for iterative improvement via self-retrieval, RetRobust \cite{yoran2023making} for noise robustness training, and InstructRAG-FT \cite{wei2024instructrag} for instruction-following fine-tuning with retrieval).
+\paragraph{Baselines.} Following InstructRAG \cite{wei2024instructrag}, we compare our CoRAG with three groups of method: Baselines without Retrieval, relying solely on parametric knowledge, including ChatGPT, Llama-3-Instruct\(_{8\text{B}}\), and Llama-3-Instruct\(_{70\text{B}}\); RAG without Training, leveraging retrieved documents via in-context learning or prompting, such as In-Context RALM \cite{ram2023context}, Few-shot Demonstration with Instruction, and InstructRAG-ICL \cite{wei2024instructrag}; and RAG with Training, involving explicit training in the retrieval-augmented framework, including Self-RAG \cite{asai2024self} for iterative improvement via self-retrieval, RetRobust \cite{yoran2023making} for noise robustness training, and InstructRAG-FT \cite{wei2024instructrag} for instruction-following fine-tuning with retrieval.

 \paragraph{Implementation Details}